Facioscapulohumeral muscular dystrophy is a condition that causes muscle weakness and loss of muscle tissue that gets worse over time.

 Hearing loss and abnormal heart rhythms may occur but are rare.

 Exams and Tests

 A physical exam will show weakness of the face and shoulder muscles as well as scapular winging.
 Weakness of the back muscles can cause scoliosis, while weakness of the abdominal muscles can be the cause of a sagging belly.
 High blood pressure may be noted, but is usually mild.
 An eye exam may show changes in the blood vessels in the back of the eye.

 Tests that may be done include:

-There is no known cure for facioscapulohumeral muscular dystrophy.
+Presently, facioscapulohumeral muscular dystrophy remains incurable.
 Treatments are given to control symptoms and improve quality of life.
 Activity is encouraged.
 Inactivity such as bedrest can make the muscle disease worse.

 Physical therapy may help maintain muscle strength.
 Other possible treatments include:

 - Occupational therapy to help improve activities of daily living.